What is a transverse flute?

 Types of transverse flute

 Flutes can be classified into two types according to their material:

-They are mainly made of brass, and alpaca and copper or different combinations of these metallic materials are also used.
+They are mainly made of brass, alpaca and copper or different combinations of these metallic materials.

 They are made of bamboo or other woods with excellent acoustic properties.

 There are also several types of transverse flute according to their tuning: piccolo (tuned in C5), soprano (D#4), alto (G3), concert or Boehm (C4), among others.

 To tune a transverse flute, its headjoint (crown, lip plate, mouth hole) must be adjusted , either by bringing it in or pulling it back a little to achieve different pitches.

 For this process it's important to consider several aspects:

 - Moisten the embouchure: before blowing in it, is important to moisten the embouchure and warm up the sounds with the flute to achieve better intonation.

 - Listen: make a scale and listen well to all the notes of the flute so that your ear warms up the engines.